 Pfizer and Sangamo have an exclusive, global collaboration and license agreement to develop and commercialize gene therapies for hemophilia.
 Sangamo and Pfizer are also collaborating for the development and commercialization of therapeutics using our zinc finger protein transcription factors (ZFP-TFs) to treat amyotrophic lateral sclerosis (ALS) and frontotemporal lobar degeneration (FTLD) linked to mutations of the C9ORF72 gene.

-Sanofi and Sangamo are developing gene-edited cell therapies for the treatment of beta thalassemia and sickle cell disease, using Sangamo’s zinc finger nuclease technology.
+Sanofi and Sangamo are developing gene-edited cell therapy for the treatment of sickle cell disease, using Sangamo’s zinc finger nuclease technology.

 Takeda and Sangamo are developing therapeutics for Huntington's disease utilizing our ZFP-TF genome regulation platform.

-Contact Mark McClung, Executive Vice President, Chief Business Officer
+Contact Mark McClung, Executive Vice President, Chief Operating Officer